Kern County, California: Agriculture

-This has long been one of the county's biggest industries.
-Between 2012 and 2013 the produced value of ag products increased 6%, to a total of $6.8 billion.
-Grape is 31%, almond is 17%, milk is 13%, citrus is 11%, cattle + calves and pistachio are both 7%, carrots are only 6% (but that's 80% of carrots for the entire United States), hay is 4%, and cotton and potatoes are both 2%, of that.
+Agriculture has long been one of the county's biggest industries.
+Between 2012 and 2013 the produced value of agricultural products increased 6%, to a total of $6.8 billion.
+Grape constituted 31%, almond 17%, milk 13%, citrus 11%, cattle and calves and pistachio both 7%, carrots only 6% (but 80% of carrots produced in the entire United States), hay 4%, and cotton and potatoes both 2%.
 This is one of the highest-producing locations in the United States for vegetables, and also for watermelons.
 Vegetables are estimated to total $320 million every year.
 There are about 1,938 farms, at an average size of 1,202 acre (however 41% are smaller than 50 acre), being the primary employment of 63% of operators.

-Major producer of almonds with production greater than 100 e6lb annually.
+Kern County is a major producer of almonds with production greater than 100 e6lb annually.
 That is third of all the counties, 16% of the state's production.
 (See also almond in California.)

-Pistachio is another important employer here.
+Pistachio is another important employer in the county.
 The Michailides & Avenot group finds severe boscalid resistance in isolates of Alternaria alternata pathogenic on pistachio here.
 They find extensive such resistance in a swathe from the center down into the central southern part of the state, but especially here.
 (See also Pistachio in California and boscalid in California.)

-The Glassy-Winged Sharpshooter (Homalodisca vitripennis) is a major insect pest in this county, including in this county's citrus groves.
+The Glassy-Winged Sharpshooter (Homalodisca vitripennis) is a major insect pest in the county, including in Kern County's citrus groves.
 (See also Glassy-Winged Sharpshooter in California.)